Ch3ngK/tp/docs/UserGuide.md

 You can also refer to `loadWarnings` in the save file to see the errors for each student.

 </box>

-You can fix the invalid student details by editing them in the `preservedSkippedPersons` section of the save file.<br>
-Once these students are valid, TAA will automatically load these students on the next run and clear the `loadWarnings`.

-<div style="page-break-after: always;"></div>

 <panel header="Here's an example of how `preservedSkippedPersons` looks like if you run TAA with an invalid student!" type="seamless" expanded>